uqee/coretechs-stackedit-workspace/Documents Odds96/FAQ/FAQ-English.md

 ## Can I top up my account in a currency other than crypto?

-A ENG: We do not offer this option for the moment.
+We do not offer this option for the moment.

-A ESP: Esta opción no está disponible todavía.

-Where can I find the information about my withdrawal and its status? / ¿Dónde puedo encontrar la información sobre mi retirada y su estado?
+## Where can I find the information about my withdrawal and its status? / ¿Dónde puedo encontrar la información sobre mi retirada y su estado?

 A ENG: This information can be found in your account.
 Click on the wallet-like icon and scroll down to "Transactions".